- Program Basics

 No, homeschool students are "non-public" students and do not participate in seated classes with public students.
 Private school students must abide by the directives of their school.
 All of our classes are taken at home and in the community.

 Do I need to use a certain curriculum at home?

 No. The curriculum you choose for your core classes or any other class is entirely up to you.
 The school does not inquire about your core subjects.
 You may use curricula from anywhere, including online providers unless that provider is a public school (K12, Michigan Virtual, etc) other than Berrien Springs Public Schools.
 You may be part of the Berrien Springs Virtual Academy and the Parent Partnership according to the Virtual Academy's policy.

 Are there any limits on the Community Classes we choose?

-No more than 6 per student in grades K-12.
+No more than 4 classes per student in grades K-12.
 We encourage a balanced schedule each semester to promote maximum student exposure to all non-essential subject areas, such as art, communication, physical education, technology, etc., therefore students cannot take more than 1 class per category(K-12); with music being the exception (6th - 12th) may make 2 music selections.